The Council's social housing policy

 In instances where schemes are unable to meet policy requirements due to their limited viability, the Council has prepared guidance for applicants to prove their assessment of viability and any supporting assumptions which might be used to further this argument.
 These guidelines set out the supporting information that is required for any assessment of viability and the process that the Council will undertake on receipt of this.

-Download the Development Viability Guidance (26KB PDF file)
+Download the Development Viability Guidance (27KB PDF file)

 Right to Buy

-If you are a Waltham Forest Council tenant and are interested in the Right to Buy scheme, please contact Ascham Homes on 020 8496 4197.
+If you are a Waltham Forest Council tenant and are interested in the Right to Buy scheme, please contact Ascham Homes on 020 8496 4197 or view their Right to Buy information.

 Housing Allocation Scheme